 Marion Munley Named to Top 10 2023 Pennsylvania Super Lawyers List

-Scranton, PA — Munley Law is pleased to announce that truck accident lawyer Marion Munley has been included in the Top 10 Pennsylvania Super Lawyers, the Top 100 Pennsylvania Super Lawyers, and the Top 50 Women Pennsylvania Super Lawyers lists in the 2023 edition of Pennsylvania Super Lawyers.
+/EIN News/ -- Scranton, PA, June 07, 2023 (GLOBE NEWSWIRE) -- Munley Law is pleased to announce that truck accident lawyer Marion Munley has been included in the Top 10 Pennsylvania Super Lawyers, the Top 100 Pennsylvania Super Lawyers, and the Top 50 Women Pennsylvania Super Lawyers lists in the 2023 edition of Pennsylvania Super Lawyers.

 Only 5% of attorneys in the United States are selected to Super Lawyers.
 To be included in Super Lawyers, an attorney must be nominated by his/her peers, or identified by the Super Lawyers research department; lawyers cannot nominate themselves nor can they pay to be recognized on the list.
 Nominated attorneys are subjected to a thorough evaluation and selection process.